photo credit: Sarah Bennett

 Worcester County Poetry Association

-Through years of living midway between Boston and Worcester, I feasted at both tables!
-WCPA gave me an award that was a crucial shot in the arm; published my poems in their journal and nominated them for prizes; offered years of opportunities to lead workshops for students at St. John’s and Bancroft and a one-time, memorable workshop for adults in the backyard of Stanley Kunitz’s childhood home, next to the pear tree.
+Through years of living midway between Boston and Worcester, I feasted at both tables.
+WCPA gave me an award that was a crucial shot in the arm; published my poems in their journal and nominated them for prizes; offered years of opportunities to lead workshops for students at St. John’s and Bancroft and also a one-time, memorable workshop for adults in the backyard of Stanley Kunitz’s childhood home, next to the pear tree.

 Blog posts coming (sooner or later)